Frequently Asked Questions

 An EFC, or Expected Family Contribution, is a number calculated by the Department of Education from the information you provide on the Free Application for Federal Student Aid (FAFSA).
 The EFC is the dollar amount the federal government determines you and your family can contribute to your college education.
 The number is used to determine your eligibility for need-based financial aid.

 Parents interested in borrowing a Federal PLUS Loan to cover their students’ educational expenses should visit the Loans page on the financial aid website.
 Here, parents will complete and sign a PLUS promissory note as well as request a credit check through the US Department of Education.
 All parent loans are subject to a credit check.
-Parents can sign the promissory note with the PIN number they used to sign their students’ FAFSA.
+Parents can sign the promissory note with the FSA ID they used to sign their students’ FAFSA.
 The financial aid office will be notified once a parent has signed the promissory note and will certify the loan application.

 A Special Conditions form is available through the Thomas More Financial Aid Office for extraordinary or special financial circumstances.
 Your financial aid administrator takes all factors into consideration and uses fair professional judgment to determine eligibility for additional financial aid.